ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/could-the-white-album-be-made-today-tickets.markdown

   \  White Album has been remixed and presented with additional demos and session\
   \ recordings."
 section3-content: "<p>In order to celebrate the 50th Anniversary of the White Album,\
-  \ Matt Everitt, will lead a panel of journalists, broadcasters & artists to discuss\
+  \ on November 7th, Matt Everitt, will lead a panel of journalists, broadcasters\
-  \ how the White Album influenced a generation of musicians and ask whether in a\
+  \ & artists to discuss how the White Album influenced a generation of musicians\
-  \ world of snackable content, playlists and short attention spans an artist would\
+  \ and ask whether in a world of snackable content, playlists and short attention\
-  \ ever dare release such a diverse body of work.</p>\r\n<p>If you don’t want to\
+  \ spans an artist would ever dare release such a diverse body of work.</p>\r\n<p>If\
-  \ miss this event, enter the form below for a chance to win one of 25 pairs of tickets\
+  \ you don’t want to miss this event, enter the form below for a chance to win one\
-  \ and you could be coming to ‘Could the White Album be made today?’ event with us!</p>\r\
+  \ of 25 pairs of tickets and you could be coming to ‘Could the White Album be made\
-  \n<p>Good luck!</p>"
+  \ today?’ event with us!</p>\r\n<p>Good luck!</p>"
 entry-title: "Win one of 25 pairs of tickets to ‘Could the White Album be made today?’\
   \ event!"
 entry-content: "Enter the draw to win one of 25 pairs of tickets to ‘Could the White\